arut/nginx-python-module/README.rst

 Blocking operations
 ===================

 Nginx is a non-blocking server.
-Using blocking operations, while serving a request, will significantly decrease its performance.
-The nginx-python-module provides substitutions for common blocking operations in Python, making those changes transparent for user.
-That means, you can use common blocking Python operations, while their implementations will rely on nginx non-blocking core.
-The list of classes and functions, unblocked by the module:
+Using blocking operations while serving client requests, will significantly decrease its performance.
+The nginx-python-module provides unblocked substitutions for common blocking operations in Python, and makes these changes transparent for user.
+This means, you can use common blocking Python operations, while their implementations will rely on nginx non-blocking core.
+The list of classes and functions unblocked by the module:

 - ``socket.socket`` class.
 Unconnected (UDP) sockets, as well as Python SSL socket wrappers are not supported.